-Annual base rent for the first year of the Lease term will be 7.5% of total Project costs under the Lease and will be paid in 12 substantially equal monthly payments.
+Annual base rent for the first year of the Lease term will be 7.5% of total Project costs under the Lease approximately \$2,156,250.00 and will be paid in 12 substantially equal monthly payments.
 The total Project costs will equal the Company's costs to acquire the property, onsite improvement and building costs, plus soft and indirect costs for development of the Project.
 Under the Lease, Brewpubs will be obligated to pay any construction costs to the extent those costs exceed the available proceeds of the construction loan, this offering, and any tax credit equity raised; construction costs paid by Brewpubs will not be included as Project costs for purposes of calculating rent.
-During the initial 10-year term of the Lease, base rent will increase 2% annually.
-However, for year 11 of the initial Lease term, base rent will be adjusted to the fair market rental value of the Property, but the adjusted base rent will not be less than the rent in effect for the preceding year.
-Thereafter, base rent will continue to increase 2% annually for the duration of the initial Lease term.
-During the first year of any renewal period, the base rent under the Lease will again be adjusted to the fair market rental value of the Property, but the adjusted base rent will not be less than the rent in effect for the preceding year.
-The fair market rental value of the Property for the first year of any renewal term will be a value mutually agreed upon by the Company and Brewpubs or determined by one or more independent appraisers if the parties cannot agree and will increase annually at a rate agreed to by the Company and Brewpubs.
-If Brewpubs does not pay rent or other payments to the Company within 10 days after it is due, the Company can charge interest at the rate of 12% per annum (or, if less, the highest rate allowed by law) and charge a late fee equal to 0.5% of the overdue payment.
+During the initial 10-year term The annual rent amount corresponds to 7.5% of construction costs that will be funded by the construction loan (\$17,250,000), the projected proceeds of this offering (\$11,000,000), and the purchase of A Units by DAP (\$500,000), and will be adjusted when actual proceeds are known.
+During the initial ten years of the Lease, base rent will increase 2% annually.
+However, for For year 11 and year 21 of the initial Lease term, base rent will be adjusted to the fair market rental value of the Property, but the adjusted base rent will not be less than the rent in effect for the preceding year.
+Thereafter, base rent will continue to increase 2% annually for until year 21 or the duration end of the initial Lease term, respectively.
+During the first year of any renewal period, the base rent under the Lease will again be adjusted to the fair market rental value of the Property, but the adjusted base rent will not be less than the rent in effect for the preceding year. last month of the initial term.
+Any increase in annual rental during the renewal term will be at a rate agreed to by the Company and Master Tenant.
+The fair market rental value of the Property for the first year of any renewal term will be a value as mutually agreed upon by the Company and Brewpubs Master Tenant or determined by one or more independent appraisers arbitration if the parties cannot agree and will increase annually at a rate agreed to by the Company and Brewpubs.
+If Brewpubs Master Tenant does not pay rent or other payments to the Company within 1015 days after it is due, the Company canmay charge interest on unpaid amounts at the rate of 12% per annum (or, if less, the highest rate allowed by law) and charge a late fee equal to 0.5% of the overdue payment 10% per annum.